 Other Technical Specifications

-Condenser or Dynamic and USB or XLR are the two main decisions when it comes to choosing a microphone for podcast hosts just starting their podcasts.
+Condenser or Dynamic and USB or XLR are the two main decisions when it comes to choosing a microphone type for podcast hosts just starting their podcasts.

-As podcasters become more experienced and podcast production budgets increase, podcasting goes to the next level and a lot more of the technical specs come into play when assessing a quality microphone for the studio.
+As podcasters become more experienced and podcast production budgets increase, podcasting goes to the next level and a lot more of the technical specs come into play when assessing a quality microphone type for the studio.
 But the first step of understanding how you plan to use the microphone to record a podcast doesn’t change.

-You’ll be looking at more specs and not a simple question of Should I buy a dynamic or condenser microphone.
+You’ll be looking at more specs and not a simple question of Should I buy a dynamic or condenser microphone?

-Frequency response isn’t a major consideration for podcasting because “the voiced speech of a typical adult male will have a fundamental frequency from 85 to 180 Hz, and that of a typical adult female from 165 to 255 Hz” (source).
+Wide frequency response isn’t a major consideration for podcasting because “the voiced speech of a typical adult male will have a fundamental frequency from 85 to 180 Hz, and that of a typical adult female from 165 to 255 Hz” (source).